harmony-one/h/progress/gheis-mohammadi.md

+2025-03-08 Sat: Last week, I continued working on **stability improvements for StreamNet and Explorer nodes**.
+Several **critical bug fixes and optimizations** were implemented to enhance the syncing process.
+While **syncing performance has improved**, further investigations are ongoing to resolve remaining issues.

+- **[PR #4846](https://github.com/harmony-one/harmony/pull/4846)** improved the **advertise function** with **dynamic timeout adjustments and adaptive backoff**.
+Previously, fixed 60s timeouts caused unnecessary delays.
+Now, timeouts increase incrementally up to 5m, and retries follow a progressive backoff strategy.
+This ensures **better adaptation to network conditions** while **preventing excessive delays and retries**.

+- **[PR #4865](https://github.com/harmony-one/harmony/pull/4865)** fixed a **deadlock in the downloader loop** by resolving a double-lock issue in **syncMutex**.
+This also optimizes **downloadC signal handling**, preventing excessive goroutine creation and memory usage.

+These improvements **enhance syncing reliability, reduce delays, and improve network efficiency**.
+Work is ongoing to further refine the synchronization process.

+---

 2025-03-01 Sat: Last week, I focused on improving **synchronization efficiency, error handling, and stream stability** in the P2P layer.
 Several key PRs were merged, bringing **significant performance optimizations** to the syncing process.

 - **[PR #4861](https://github.com/harmony-one/harmony/pull/4861)** refactored the **staged stream sync downloader loop** to enhance concurrency and **eliminate sync overlaps**.
 Now, new syncs are only triggered if no sync is already in progress, preventing redundant operations.